stefphd/HostPortSocket/README.md

-# HostPortSocket
+# HostPortTCP

-Host Port communication over socket.
+Host Port communication over TCP/IP protocol.
 Tested on Linux (ArchLinux) and Windows (using MinGW x64).

 Build using